eitanaka/Final_Project_Group7/README.md

 ### Data Science, Columbian College of Arts & Science, George Washinton University
 ### Cody Yu, Pon Swarnalaya Ravichandran, Ei Tanaka

+# Overview
-Purpose of the project : Our goal is to develop a system that can efficiently and accurately provide answers to factoid questions, harnessing the strengths of both IR-based and knowledge-based approaches.
+Our goal is to develop a system that can efficiently and accurately provide answers to factoid questions, harnessing the strengths of both IR-based and knowledge-based approaches by using two models BERT and ELECTRA

+# Project Structure

 README.md – Defines the structure of the repo